-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Kirsty Eales (Designated Safeguarding Lead; DSL) or, in their absence, to Mary Younger or Zafra Bendall (Deputy DSLs).
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Kirsty Eales (Designated Safeguarding Lead; DSL) or, in their absence, to Mary Younger (Deputy DSL).
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.